Neptune Blog

 On a fundamental level, machine learning models are statistical equations that run at great speed on multiple data points to arrive at a conclusion.
 Therefore, conducting statistical tests on the algorithms is critical to set them right and also to understand if the model’s equation is the right fit for the dataset at hand.
 Here’s a handful of popular statistical tests that can be used to set the grounds for comparison:

-• Null hypothesis testing: Null hypothesis testing is used to determine if the differences in two data samples or metric performances are statistically significant or more-or-less equal and caused only by noise or coincidence.
+• Null hypothesis testing: null hypothesis testing is used to determine if the differences in two data samples or metric performances are statistically significant—meaning they reflect a true effect rather than random noise or coincidence.

-• Student’s t-test: It compares the averages or means of different samples from normal distributions when the standard deviation is unknown to determine if the differences are statistically significant.
+• Student’s t-test: it compares the means of two samples from normal distributions when the standard deviation is unknown to determine if the differences are statistically significant.

-• Ten-fold cross-validation: The 10-fold cross-validation compares the performance of each algorithm on different datasets that have been configured with the same random seed so as to maintain uniformity in testing.
+• Ten-fold cross-validation: the 10-fold cross-validation compares the performance of each algorithm on different datasets that have been configured with the same random seed to maintain uniformity in testing.
 Next, a hypothesis test like the student’s paired t-test should be deployed to validate if the differences in metrics between the two models are statistically significant.

 Model features and objectives